Bingjing23/Omni-fMRI/README.md

 ### Preprocessing Pipeline

+See  data_preparation.ipynb in data-preparation.
+The input fMRI data should be in the MNI coordinate system.

 fMRI data were resampled with cubic spline interpolation to a $96\times96\times96$ grid at 2 mm isotropic resolution in MNI space.
 Time series with TR outside 0.7–0.8 s were voxel-wise resampled to 0.72 s with cubic splines, and signals were globally z-scored within the brain mask.
-We followed the preprocessing settings in [Swift](https://github.com/Transconnectome/SwiFT).

 ## Training